What kind of small ryokan is Yasaka Yutone Kyokoyado?

 Rooms I would recommend?

-Then when we stayed in the room on 1F, our ears sometimes caught footsteps from the upstairs.
-It seems that the wooden traditional building has no latest soundproofing.
-It was not a big issue, though.
-If you are a light sleeper, you may want to request a room on 2F.
+Also, as mentioned above, when we stayed in a room on the first floor, we sometimes heard footsteps from the second floor.
+It seems that the traditional wooden building is not equipped with the latest soundproofing measures.
+If you are a light sleeper, you might want to request a room on the 2nd floor.

 How about toiletries & in-room amenities?